-Ismail al-Wahwah is an Islamist cleric and leader of the Australia chapter of the international Islamist proselytization organization Hizb ut-Tahrir (HT).
+Ismail al-Wahwah was an Islamist cleric and leader of the Australia chapter of the international Islamist proselytization organization Hizb ut-Tahrir (HT).
 Former Australian Prime Minister Tony Abbott has accused HT of nurturing “extremism in our suburbs.”Michael Safi, “Hizb ut-Tahrir insists it rejects violence following Abbott’s ‘desperate’ accusation,” Guardian (London), February 19, 2015, http://www.theguardian.com/australia-news/2015/feb/20/hizb-ut-tahrir-insists-it-rejects-violence-following-abbotts-desperate-accusation.
+Al-Wahwah died on May 17, 2023.“Obituary of Dawah Carrier,” Hizb ut-Tahrir Media Office, May 18, 2023, https://www.hizb-ut-tahrir.info/en/index.php/press-releases/jordan/24603.html.

-Hizb ut-Tahrir operates legally in Australia, where al-Wahwah’s views remain protected speech.
+HT operates legally in Australia, where al-Wahwah’s views were protected speech.
 Former Prime Minister Tony Abbott called for the group to be banned, but such efforts failed there and in other Western countries that host HT chapters.
 Al-Wahwah responded that countries that had banned HT had failed to stop the group’s operations in those countries.
-Abbott would have to “prevent the flow of air” to stop HT, al-Wahwah has said.
+Abbott would have to “prevent the flow of air” to stop HT, al-Wahwah said.
 Geoff Chambers and Sarah Crawford, “Extremist group Hizb ut-Tahrir sends veiled threat to Prime Minister Tony Abbott,” Daily Telegraph (Sydney), February 10, 2015, http://www.dailytelegraph.com.au/news/nsw/extremist-group-hizb-ut-tahrir-sends-veiled-threat-to-prime-minister-tony-abbott/story-fni0cx12-1227213869800.

 - Extremist entity